 I hold a joint appointment between the History Department and the College of Law.
 At the History Department, I offer courses on the early American republic, a range of legal and constitutional history topics, both American and comparative, and seminars on topics including the role of the trial in American history, public history, and the ways students can use non-traditional sources, like music, to help craft better historical narratives.

-At the law school, I offer seminars on legal and constitutional history as well as serve with the clinical faculty in the Prosecution and Defense Criminal Law Externship courses.
+At the law school, I offer classes on legal and constitutional history as well as serve with the clinical faculty in the Prosecution and Defense Criminal Law Externship courses.
 I am also responsible for the introductory law courses for students pursuing the 3+3 accelerated BA/JD program through the UT College of Law.

 Ph.D., University of Florida (2011)